TRAVEL DESTINATION: Rock formations of the Great Ocean Road, Melbourne, Victoria, Australia

 Giant limestone stacks of the 12 Apostles reach up to 50 meters above the Southern Ocean.
 They were created 10-20 million years ago by the blasting winds and gradual sea erosion of the limestone cliffs.
 It’s not hard to imagine how these isolated pillars used to be connected to current mainland cliffs.
 The last time a pillar stack collapsed was in 2005.
 It seems that new ones are slowly being created out of the giant mainland cliff stretches.
 That’s how nature rolls, creating yet another makeover of this iconic landmark.

 Gibson Steps were for me the best surprise of this road trip.
 Two offshore limestone stacks are named Gog and Magog.
 I first noticed them from the 12 Apostles lookout point.
 They were stretching out to the left side, basking in the evening sun.
 They are actually part of current 8 Apostles that resist strong forces of nature.
 What was so fascinating to me, was that people were actually strolling down the sandy beach near these two limestone stacks situated out in the water.
 They could all get down so close to the giants!
 I decided right then that this was my place.
 This was going to be the spot where I can finally experience standing next to them.
-Side to side.
+Side by side.
 Among them.

 To reach the beach I first needed to climb down the narrow stairway carved into the face of the giant vertical cliff.
 I was almost running down with the anticipation.
 The morning tide was at its high, but that didn’t stop me from jumping over the incoming waves to reach the next secluded spot along the beach.
 I did the best and went as far as I could under the conditions.
 Time stopped for a moment as I was watching the ocean water persistently sculpting the limestone formations.
 My own 5 minutes with the giants.

 As much as the experience of visiting these two giants was mind-blowing for me, it was even more humbling.
 I felt quite sheltered, standing between the 70-metre high cliffs on one side and a couple of golden limestone stacks rising from the sea on the other.
-Visiting the giants of the Gibson Steps was an unforgettable experience that helped me better understand the scale and the power of nature, its undeniable beauty and many features of the amazing Australia’s coastline.
+Visiting the giants of the Gibson Steps was an unforgettable experience that helped me better understand the scale and the power of nature, its undeniable beauty and many features of amazing Australia’s coastline.
 I came to find my own little place among the giants.

-Obviously, there are many other beautiful off road spots and locations along the Great Ocean Road where you’re able to witness the greatness of rock formations.
+Obviously, there are many other beautiful off-road spots and locations along the Great Ocean Road where you’re able to witness the greatness of rock formations.
 They are scattered around Port Campbell National Park.
-Few of the locations that are still on my wish list are Bay of Islands and Bay of Martyrs.
+Few of the locations that are still on my wishlist are Bay of Islands and Bay of Martyrs.
 They are located a bit further down the road from the Port Campbell.
 Taking a scenic helicopter ride would definitely be another amazing experience.
 Take a chance if such opportunity shows up for you.
 And take me with you.

 I wish I was able to stay in this area longer (at least for a week) to really dive into the beating heart and soul of the natural sculpting and shaping that is happening in the landscape of the Great Ocean Road.
 Soaking up multiple sunrises and sunset, witnessing the endless crashing waves of the Southern Ocean and capturing all unique vantage points with my camera would be a big dream come true.